Code-Institute-Submissions/S-Lowes-Code-Institute-MS2/TESTING.md

 The quiz works as expected and UI appears as designed.

-## Bugs Fixed During Development
+## Bugs Fixes During Development

-**Bug**: The 'required' attribute to HTML form did not seem to be working.
+**Bug**: The 'required' attribute applied to HTML form did not seem to be working.

 **Bugfix**: Changing 'onclick' attribute to 'onsubmit' fixed the issue.